 Once we have an idea of what is causing your pet’s skin and/or ear disease, we can make recommendations for treatment, and have a discussion about long-term management options if these issues are repeatedly recurring.
 We are well-stocked with all common skin and ear treatment options on-site, so we can start treatment for your dog or cat straight away to give them relief as soon as possible!
 There are often several treatment options for different budgets and pet cooperativeness levels, so we are always happy to discuss these to find what will suit you and your pet best.

-If you think your dog or cat has any skin or ear irritation, please give us a call at Beach and Bay Vet.
+If you think your dog or cat has any skin or ear irritation, or for any dermatology issues, please give us a call at Beach and Bay Vet.
 We’d love to help!